BetaPictoris/flagdown/docs/readme.md

 ## :rocket: Features
  - A minimal React dashboard (coming soon).
  - A simple API and Server written in Go.

-## :hammer: Installation

-View the instructions in the [wiki](https://github.com/BetaPictoris/flagdown/wiki/Installation).

 ## :memo: Documentation

-For more documentation view the [wiki](https://github.com/BetaPictoris/flagdown/wiki).
+For documentation on the API, installation, and more view the [wiki](https://github.com/BetaPictoris/flagdown/wiki).

 ---